StaticRevo/FYP-Multi-Label-Classification-using-Deep-Learning/FYPProjectMultiSpectral/models/final_experiment_results/experiment_README.md

 ## Disclaimer
 Only selected model checkpoints are included to reduce file size.
 All logs and metrics have been retained to ensure reproducibility and to support comparative analysis.

+For clarity and readability, the results presented here have been deliberately organized and summarized to avoid excessive clutter and emphasize key evaluation outcomes.
+The complete raw experimental outputs are preserved locally and are available upon request.